wwkeyboard/webserverkit/content/_index.md

 I HEREBY GIVE YOU PERMISSION TO MAKE MISTAKES, explore, make questionable design choices, delete code, refactor everything, shave any yaks you see, whatever you want to do with your project is okay.
 Please, this is how we learn!

+In each section I'll try to include some googleable words to help you in the right direction if you get stuck.
+A lot of these will be of the format "{ your language } some term", so I'll use those brackets to signify that the search should be language specific.